-Average Handle Time (AHT) is an essential but often undervalued KPI to evaluate how well your call center meets customer expectations when it comes to providing fast solutions and quality assistance.
+Average handle time (AHT) is an essential KPI to evaluate how well your call center meets customer expectations when it comes to providing fast solutions and quality assistance.

 Table of Contents: